ssy-small-white/LLM-Prune/README.md

     - Code: Not Available
     - Pub: ICML2024
     - Summary: This paper introduces COPAL, an algorithm for continual pruning of large language models under a model adaptation setting.
 The approach utilizes sensitivity analysis to guide the pruning process, enhancing model adaptability and computational efficiency without the need for retraining.
 The empirical evaluation demonstrates COPAL's effectiveness in maintaining performance across various datasets and model sizes.
+    - Comment: For the first time(as far as I know), the concept of pruning using calibration data from different datasets is proposed in LLM pruning.
+I think it's a great idea and we need to check whether this idea actually works.

 - DaSS: Dependency-Aware Semi-Structured Sparsity of GLU Variants in Large Language Models
     - Label: <img src=https://img.shields.io/badge/semi_structured-brightgreen.svg >